TheGabeMan/device_forecast/README.md

 It collects the forecast data from the forecast.solar API (https://forecast.solar/) and based on the Watt per hour value of your device, it shows at which times today your panels will deliver more power than your device uses.

+Lots of credits to Knut Kohl for creating the Forecast.solar API.

 PS: As I'm just starting writing in Python, and making in integration for Home Assistant is still way over my head, I kept it at this little script for now.